-Figure 1 A picture of samples MCU-19-2-4 (top), MCU-19-83-85 (middle), and MCU-19-208-210 (bottom).
+Figure 3-1.
+A picture of samples MCU-19-557-559 (top), MCU-19-560-562 (middle), and MCU-19-566-568 (bottom).

-Modifier Concentrations and Density Measurements
+3.1 Modifier Concentrations and Density Measurements

-MCU resumed operations in May 2018 (after suspending operations in January 2017) and since then, several IsoparTML additions and three trim additions were made to the solvent.
-Based on the January-February-March results, both the density measurements and the Modifier concentration were steady (flat) and the corresponding error intervals included the nominal (0.830 mg/L at 25 °C in the case of the density measurement) or recommended value (in the case of the Modifier, the recommended concentration is 1.69E5 mg/L) [see Figure 2 and the tabulated data in Appendix A]. ^{2,4} The reported density measurements were obtained from triplicate measurements of the sample (with the density measured by the vibrations of a specially calibrated tube filled with the organic liquid and corrected for temperature using the CSSX temperature correction formula).
-7 The uncertainty (one sigma) by this method is 3%.
+MCU resumed operations in May 2018 (after suspending operations in January 2017) and since then, several IsoparTML additions and three trim additions were made to the solvent.10 Based on the July, August, and September results, both the density measurements and the Modifier concentration were steady (flat) near their nominal values and the corresponding error intervals included the nominal (0.830 mg/L at 25 °C in the case of the density measurement) or recommended value (in the case of the Modifier, the recommended concentration is 1.69E5 mg/L) [see Figure 3-2 and the tabulated data in Appendix A]. ^{2,4} A bias was detected between the FT-HNMR and HPLC method for measuring the Modifier (see Figure A1 in Appendix A).
+Using the average of the two methods minimizes the bias effect.
+The reported density measurements were obtained from triplicate measurements of the sample (with the density measured by the vibrations of a specially calibrated tube filled with the organic liquid and corrected for temperature using the CSSX temperature correction formula).
+The uncertainty (one sigma) by this method is 3%.
 Unlike the gravimetric measurement that uses calibrated 2 mL flasks (for limited samples) where manufacturing errors of the flask's geometry such as camber, concentricity, roundness, cylindricity, and thick marked lines for visual detection of the meniscus raised the measurement error to 9% (excluding human error).
 After comparing the density of several SHT samples by the two methods and determined no statistical difference between the two methods, the more precise density measuring method is reported.

-The slightly fluctuating values observed in the density (and in the Modifier concentration) for the January-February-March samples relative to the same measurements done earlier in 2018 are likely due to aliasing between the monthly samples and the monthly additions to the solvent.
-However, the observed density and Modifier values from the January-February-March samples were consistent with previous measurements when MCU was operating continuously (for example in 2016).
-Both the density data and the Modifier concentration correlated strongly with each other as expected (see Figure 2).
-Statistically, there were differences between the values reported by HPLC and FT-HNMR (see Figure A1, Figure A2, and Table A-1 in Appendix A).
-The IsoparTM L concentration (not shown) in the March sample was similar to that of the baseline solvent (scratch made on September 2018).
+The slightly fluctuating values observed in the density (and in the Modifier concentration) for July, August, and September samples are likely due to aliasing between the monthly samples and the monthly additions to the solvent.
+However, the observed density and Modifier values from the July, August, and September samples were consistent with previous measurements when MCU was operating continuously (for example in 2017).
+Both the density data and the Modifier concentration correlated strongly ($r^2 = 0.99$) with each other as expected (see Figure 3-2).
+The IsoparTM L concentration (not shown) in the September sample was similar to that of the baseline solvent (scratch made on September 2018).
 This finding is expected since the solvent density is a volume-weighed linear combination of the Modifier and IsoparTM L densities.
-Other physical measurements of the January, February, and March SHT samples such as viscosity and surface tension were like the baseline solvent measurements (see Figure 3).
-No evidence of bias was determined relative to the scratch baseline solvent (Figure A3 in Appendix A).
+Other physical measurements of the July, August, and September SHT samples such as viscosity and surface tension were similar to the baseline solvent measurements (see Figure A3).
+No bias was detected in either the viscosity or surface tension measurements of the monthly solvent samples relative to the scratch baseline solvent (Figure A2 in Appendix A).

-All measurements indicate (based on the January, February, and March samples) that the IsoparTM L concentration was at its nominal value.
+All measurements indicate (based on the July, August, and September samples) that the IsoparTM L concentration was at its nominal value (100%).
 IsoparTM L is added to the solvent more frequently (compared to the Modifier) to compensate for its high evaporation rate.

-Figure 2.
-Modifier concentration in the solvent as measured by HPLC (one sigma is 10%).
+Figure 3-2.
+Modifier concentration in the solvent as measured by HPLC (one sigma is 6%).

-Figure 3.
-Viscosity and surface tension measurements of the last 17 SHT samples.
-The scratch blend measured a viscosity of 3 ± 0.3 cP and a surface tension of 23 ± 0.6 dynes/cm (at 25° C).
+Figure 3-3.
+Viscosity and surface tension measurements of the last 23 SHT samples.
+The scratch blend measured a viscosity of 3 ± 0.3 cP and a surface tension of 23 ± 0.6 dynes/cm (at 25°C).

-Suppressor Concentrations
+3.2 Suppressor Concentrations